Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/modify-delete-order.md

 2) Tap on "Edit" button on the top right for modifying an order, or the "Delete Order" button at the bottom of the page for deletion.

+> You can also delete orders from the "Orders" page by swiping left, long-pressing the order, or tapping the options button (three dots) and selecting "Edit Orders.

 {% include theme-image.html
    data_light="/assets/images/light/edit_and_delete_order_buttons_light.webp"
    data_dark="/assets/images/dark/edit_and_delete_order_buttons_dark.webp"